Abdeljalil-Bouchfar/CPP-Modules/README.md

  void (MyClass::*ptr)() = &MyClass::print;
  ```

- In this example, **`ptr`** is a pointer to a member function ofthe class **`MyClass`** that takes no arguments and returns novalue (void).
-The address of the **`print`** member function isassigned to the pointer using the address-of operator (&) and theclass scope operator (::).
+ In this example, **`ptr`** is a pointer to a member function of the class **`MyClass`** that takes no arguments and returns no value (void).
+The address of the **`print`** member function is assigned to the pointer using the address-of operator (&) and theclass scope operator (::).

- To call a member function using a pointer to a member function,you must first create an object of the class, and then use theobject and the pointer to call the function.
+ To call a member function using a pointer to a member function,you must first create an object of the class, and then use the object and the pointer to call the function.
 Here is an example:

  ```cpp
  MyClass obj;
  (obj.*ptr)(); // equivalent to obj.print();
  ```

- Alternatively you can use the **`->*`** operator to call a memberfunction using a pointer to a member function.
+ Alternatively you can use the **`->*`** operator to call a member function using a pointer to a member function.

  ```cpp
  MyClass* obj_ptr = new MyClass();
  (obj_ptr->*ptr)(); // equivalent to obj_ptr->print();
  ```

- It's worth noting that, pointers to member functions are differentfrom pointers to non-member functions and also different frompointers to data members.
-Pointers to member functions require aninstance of the class to call the function on and also require theuse of the **`->*`** or **`.*`** operator when calling thefunction.
+ It's worth noting that, pointers to member functions are different from pointers to non-member functions and also different from pointers to data members.
+Pointers to member functions require an instance of the class to call the function on and also require the use of the **`->*`** or **`.*`** operator when calling the function.

 🔗  [More about Pointers to member functions](https://www.ibm.com/docs/en/zos/2.4.0?topic=only-pointers-members-c)

 ## Operator overloading

-Operator overloading is a feature that allows you tospecify how objects of a class should behave when an operator isapplied to them.
+Operator overloading is a feature that allows you to specify how objects of a class should behave when an operator is applied to them.

-For example, you can overload the addition operator **`+`** foryour custom class to allow objects of your class to be addedtogether.
+For example, you can overload the addition operator **`+`** for your custom class to allow objects of your class to be added together.
 When you define the addition operator for your class,you specify what the result of the addition should be.

 To overload an operator, you define a special member function ofthe class called an operator function.
 The operator function hasthe same name as the operator being overloaded and is preceded bythe keyword **`operator`**.